City Cheat Sheet: A Travel Guide for Asheville, North Carolina

 WHERE TO DRINK // Liberty House Coffee + Café (221 South Liberty Street).
 Enjoy a specialty coffee from this incredible garden-to-table local favorite.

 Farewell (11 Southside Avenue).
 Next-level coffee and light bites.
 While you’re in the area, pop next door and check out the South Slope Cheese Co.

 Mountain Juicery (1863 Hendersonville Road in South Asheville).
 Serves killer smoothies (try the Cashew Mango Lime), fresh pressed juices, and healthy snacks.

 Elements Real Food (233 South Liberty Street).
 An organic, cold-pressed juice bar and café.

 Antidote (151 Coxe Avenue).
 A beautiful 19th-century cocktail lounge with a can’t-miss hidden rooftop botanical bar.

 Green Man Brewery (27 Buxton Avenue).
 Asheville’s second oldest brewery.
 It’s also dog-friendly with great views on their upstairs patio.

 Highland Brewing (12 Old Charlotte Highway, Suite 200), Hillman Beer (25 Sweeten Creek Road), Burial (40 Collier Avenue), New Belgium (21 Craven Street), and Blue Ghost (125 Underwood Road).
 Additional breweries that contribute to Asheville amazing beer scene, and are all worth a visit.

+You can download this Asheville Cheat Sheet by clicking here.
 For additional recommendations for what to do, see, and experience in Asheville, follow The Scout Guide Asheville on Instagram.